Skip the Essay

 Before you get cracking on your application, you'll need:

-- Bachelor's degree or higher with a cumulative GPA of at least 3.0
+- Bachelor's degree or higher from a regionally accredited college/university with a cumulative GPA of at least 3.0

 - If your GPA is under 3.0, you may qualify for our MBA Access admission option.